alidumaltiti/myfirst-repo/README.md

-This cpontains my rough practices
+This contains my rough practices